 Why You Should Read It: A collection of seemingly disconnected vignettes, Naked Lunch follows junkie William Lee through several disjointed encounters.
 The novel’s experimental prose, focus on drug use, and propensity for obscenity made it fodder for an obscenity trial in the mid-twentieth century.
 The rulings were eventually overturned by the Supreme Court after testimony was given by Allen Ginsberg and Norman Mailer.

-Why You Should Read It: Set in a dystopian future where firemen burn books instead of putting out fires, Fahrenheit 451 examines the dangers of censorship, blindly following the majority, and nuclear war.
+Why You Should Read It: Set in a dystopian future where firemen burn books instead of putting out fires, Fahrenheit 451 examines the dangers of censorship, carelessly following the majority, and nuclear war.
 This novel will reinforce every reader’s love for protecting books and continuing the pursuit of new ideas.

 Why You Should Read It: One Flew Over The Cuckoo’s Nest is about a mental ward and its inhabitants.
 The story serves as a critique of the institutional processes as well as a celebration of humanistic principles.
 One Flew Over The Cuckoo’s Nest is one of the most challenged novels in American literature, having been contested or banned on at least seven separate occasions.